New Zealand nationality law: Transition to national citizenship

-By the 1970s and 1980s, most colonies of the British Empire had become independent and remaining ties to the United Kingdom had been significantly weakened.
-New Zealand made further reforms to its nationality law in 1977 that abolished the preferences that were afforded to citizens from other Commonwealth countries and allowed citizenship to be transferrable by descent to children through mothers as well as fathers.
-Foreign nationals becoming New Zealand citizens are no longer naturalised, but receive "citizenship by grant".
-Commonwealth and Irish citizens remain technically defined in New Zealand law as non-foreign, but there are no benefits provided to either group.
-The UK itself updated its nationality law to reflect the more modest boundaries of its remaining territory and possessions with the British Nationality Act 1981, which redefined British subject to no longer also mean Commonwealth citizen.
+By the 1970s and 1980s, most colonies of the British Empire had become independent and remaining ties to the United Kingdom had significantly weakened.
+New Zealand made further reforms to its nationality law in 1977 that abolished the preferences afforded to citizens from other Commonwealth countries and made citizenship transferable by descent through mothers as well as fathers.
+Foreign nationals now become New Zealand citizens "by grant" rather than by naturalisation.
+Commonwealth and Irish citizens remain defined as non-foreign in New Zealand law, but the status confers no benefits.
+The UK itself updated its nationality law to reflect the reduced extent of its remaining territories and possessions with the British Nationality Act 1981, which redefined British subject to no longer also mean Commonwealth citizen.
 New Zealand citizens continue to be Commonwealth citizens and are still eligible to vote and stand for public office in the UK.

-Applicants who successfully apply for citizenship are required to take an oath or affirmation of citizenship pledging their loyalty to the New Zealand monarch, who is the same person as the British sovereign.
-Although there have been formal reviews of the oath and attempts to change it to mention allegiance to the country or people of New Zealand instead of (or in addition to) the monarch, the oath remains unchanged.
-Following a general trend in other common law jurisdictions, New Zealand ended unrestricted birthright citizenship in 2005.
-Children born in New Zealand beginning in 2006 are only granted citizenship by birth if at least one parent is a citizen or otherwise have permission to remain in New Zealand indefinitely.
+Successful applicants take an oath or affirmation of citizenship pledging their loyalty to the New Zealand monarch, who is the same person as the British sovereign.
+There have been formal reviews of the oath and attempts to change it to mention allegiance to the country of New Zealand or its people in place of or alongside the monarch.
+The oath remains unchanged.

+New Zealand ended unrestricted birthright citizenship in 2005.
+Children born in New Zealand from 2006 are granted citizenship by birth only if at least one parent is a citizen or otherwise has permission to remain in the country indefinitely.